thealexhoar/HuntTheWumpus/README.md

 Loading system works in a different thread in order to not disrupt the GUI if something takes too long for some reason.

-Material is in place for a networked global score system.
-There is an additional project called `ScoreServer`, which proccesses highscores, saves them, and pushes the top ten to the client.
-Within the client there is code that sends highscore data to the server.
+There is a networked high score table, so you can see how you stack up against the rest of the world.

+The client for this is integrated with the regular high score class, so that the API remains consistant.

+The additional `.py` file is the score server, which hosts the global high score board, and sends data to the client.

+There still needs to be testing, and the networked stuff is far from finished.